-Trouble Condition Displays
+Trouble Conditions Displays

 The word CHECK on the keypad's display, accompanied by a rapid beeping at the keypad, indicates that there is a trouble condition in the system.
 Pressing any key silences the audible warning sound.
-A Trouble report is sent to the Central Station, if programmed.
 Instruct users to call for service immediately upon seeing any of the following messages.
-(See Section 24: Troubleshooting Guide also.)
+(See Section 24: Troubleshooting Guide also).